PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-11 08:18:30
+Last updated: 2024-04-11 08:21:03
-Random Quote: In my body, where the shame gland should be, there is a second awesome gland.
-True story! - Barney Stinson
+Random Quote: Knowledge is a weapon, Jon.
+Arm yourself well before you ride forth to battle.  -  Maester Aemon